diesdasdigital/csslint/README.md

 1️⃣ Generic knowledge

 CSS syntax is a standard.
-Learn it once.
+You only need to learn it once.

 2️⃣ Meaningful class names

-Even in production we have meaningful class names which helps when we need to debug.
+There are meaningful class names in production which makes debugging super fast.

 3️⃣ No build step

-Every browser knows how to load CSS.
+Every browser knows how to load CSS efficiently.

 ![Screenshot of error messages](diesdas-css-linter-screenshot.png)